Our Ambassadors

 South East Queensland: Moreton Bay

 Sharron mirii Bell is a proud Gamilaraay Wiradyuri woman, living on Yarun – Bribie Island and founder of Indigenous Insights, which focuses on Cultural Education and Well-being for children, families and educators.
-Sharron has over 34 years’ experience within early childhood and primary sectors and believes Children are the heart of our community.
+Sharron has over 35 years experience within early childhood and primary sectors and believes Children are the heart of our community.
 As a singer-songwriter, Sharron expresses her love for Children, Culture and Mother Earth through her music and has featured on ABC’s Playschool.
-In 2023, Sharron was honoured to create the song, ‘I Am Me’ for Children’s Rights QLD.
+In 2023, Sharron was honoured to create the song, ‘I Am Me’ for Children’s Rights QLD which was later developed into a Children’s book.

 Belinda Raposo